-The Master of Education in School Counseling program starts three times throughout the year (January, May and August).
+The Master of Education in School Counseling online (SC online) program starts three times throughout the year (January, May and September).
 Applications are accepted and reviewed on a rolling basis, and we are happy to help you throughout the application process so that you can be considered for your preferred start date.

 |Classes Start||May 15, 2019|